nateKlaux/Naviga.Docs/CSR_Guide/csr_guide-new_subscription.md

 You will be taken to the **New Start Portal**.
 From this screen:

 1. Enter the subscriber's address information and select **continue**.
-Note: ZIP-only subscriptions will only require a postal code.
+Note: Digital ZIP-only and digital subscriptions will require only a postal code.
 2. Enter the subscriber's payment information and select **continue**.
 Payment information is not required for both complimentary and start-and-bill subscriptions.
 3. Confirm the subscriber’s address and payment information then select **place your order**.

-> [!Note] Registration is not created at this step.
-The subscriber does this on their own after logging in.
+> [!Note] This procedure is a best-practice example.
+The order in which a subscriber's payment information is collected may change, depending on how the client has configured their CMS.

 See also: [Configure new starts in Solicitor Concierge](example.com)